Quickstart

 });

-await computer.run(); // Launch & connect to the container
+await computer.run(); // Launch & connect to the sandboxFirst, install and run cua-computer-server:

 pip install cua-computer-server